VA Loan Child Care Costs

 Common Mistakes to Avoid

-Leaving child care off the application entirely.
-Some borrowers assume that because child care isn't a formal loan, it won't show up.
-Lenders ask about it directly.
+Some borrowers assume that because child care isn’t a formal loan, it won’t come up.
+Lenders ask about it directly during the application process.
 Leaving it out and having it surface later can delay closing or change your loan terms.

-Running DTI without child care included.
 This is the most common pattern we see.
-A borrower checks their DTI using an online calculator and feels confident.
-But the calculator doesn't know they have two kids in daycare.
-The number looks good until the lender builds the full picture.
+A borrower checks their DTI with an online calculator and feels confident.
+But most calculators don’t ask about child care.
+The number looks fine until the lender builds the full picture and adds it in.

-Assuming the DTI threshold is the only gate.
-Some borrowers clear 41% DTI and think the hard part is over.
+Some borrowers clear 41% DTI and assume the hard part is behind them.
 Residual income is a separate requirement, and child care reduces it directly.
-Both numbers need to work, not just one.
+Both numbers need to work.
+Clearing one threshold doesn’t mean you’ve cleared both.

 Questions to Ask Your Lender

-• How will my child care costs affect my DTI based on my specific income and debts?
+• How will my monthly child care costs affect my DTI based on my actual income and debt picture?

-• Will you show me my residual income number alongside my DTI so I can see both?
+• Can you show me my residual income number alongside my DTI so I can see both?

-• What documentation do you need for my child care costs — a borrower letter, a provider letter, or both?
+• What documentation do you need for child care — a borrower letter, a provider letter, or both?

-• If my DTI is above 41%, what residual income minimum applies to my household size and region?
+• If my DTI is above 41%, what residual income minimum applies to my family size and region?

-• Are there adjustments I can make now — like paying down a specific debt — that would bring my DTI to a better place before I apply?
+• Are there specific debts I could pay down now to bring my DTI to a better place before we apply?

 Frequently Asked Questions